 The breathing and heart rate slows down, and the animal falls into a deep slumber — these aid in slowing down body functions so that the animal uses less energy.

-Here are just some of the mammals of North America that hibernate during the winter months.
+Here are some of North America’s mammals that hibernate during the winter months.

 Many people often mistake these tiny mammals for squirrels.
 It’s probably because they closely resemble each other.

-Chipmunks are small in size and usually weigh less than one pound.
-They normally have a brown and yellow coat with grey fur.
+Chipmunks are tiny in size and usually weigh less than one pound.
+They typically have brown and yellow coats with grey fur.
 Also, chipmunks have a black and white stripe that runs down their back, one of the distinguishing features of squirrels.

 Something you may not know about chipmunks is that they hibernate.
-When it’s the winter season, a chipmunk’s body temperature drops drastically.
+During the winter season, a chipmunk’s body temperature drops drastically.

 They fall into a deep sleep throughout the season, only waking up occasionally to feed.
-Unlike some other mammals which hibernate, chipmunks do not put on extra fat to take them through the winter.
+Unlike other mammals that hibernate, chipmunks do not put on extra fat to take them through the winter.

-They do, however, collect plenty of food, caching it in their burrows before winter comes.
-This animal has special cheek pouches that they use to carry food, storing it in their burrows.
+However, they collect plenty of food, caching it in their burrows before winter comes.
+This animal has special cheek pouches that they use to carry food, storing it in their holes.

-There is usually enough room for them to keep enough food to take them through the entire winter.
-Chipmunks are quite busy in the months preceding the winter season.
+There is usually enough room to keep enough food to take them through the entire winter.
+Chipmunks are pretty busy in the months preceding the winter season.

 Although these little mammals hibernate, they do not spend the entire season in a deep sleep.
 They wake up every few days, and at this time, their body temperatures rise to about 94 degrees.
 This is what is known as an active cycle.